Cheap and free things to do this half term

 Watch a film

-Head over to your local Tenpin to get a cracking Eat and Play deal.
-If you go before 5pm, kids can get one game and a burger meal for £7.49 and you can get the same for £9.99.
+Head over to your local Tenpin from Monday to Friday and get a cracking Eat and Play deal.
+If you go before 5pm, kids can get two games of bowling and a burger meal from £8.49 and you can get the same for £12.99.
 Deals vary between bowling alleys so check the Tenpin website before you go.

 Learn a new skill